MicrosoftDocs/edge-developer/microsoft-edge/dualengine/reference/idualengine20browsersession.md

 #### SetHangDetectionMessages

-Sets hang detection messages that will be sent to the Session by the host to detect hangs.
+Sets hang detection messages that will be sent to the session by the host to detect hangs.

 > public HRESULT [SetHangDetectionMessages](#sethangdetectionmessages)(UINT uiSyncHungCheckMsg, UINT uiAsyncHungCheckMsg)

 #### Parameters
-* `uiSyncHungCheckMsg` The window message id of the message that the host will synchronously wait on to be handled.
+* `uiSyncHungCheckMsg` The window message ID of the message that the host will synchronously wait on to be handled.

-* `uiAsyncHungCheckMsg` The window message id of the message that the host will asynchronously wait on.
-Browsers signal the host by calling IDualEngine20BrowserObserver::OnAsyncHungCheckReply()
+* `uiAsyncHungCheckMsg` The window message ID of the message that the host will asynchronously wait on.
+Browsers signal the host by calling `IDualEngine20BrowserObserver::OnAsyncHungCheckReply()`.

 #### SetHostIntranetInInternetExplorer